dragonflyoss/d7y.io/blog/2020-10-23-announcing-nydus/index.md

 Internally, nydus splits a container image into two parts: a metadata layer and a data layer.
 The metadata layer is a self-verifiable [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
-Each file and directory is a node in the merkle tree with a hash aloneside.
+Each file and directory is a node in the merkle tree with a hash alongside.
 A file's hash is the hash of its file content, and a directory's hash is the hash of all of its descendents.
 Each file is divided into even sized chunks and saved in a data layer.
 File chunks can be shared among different container images by letting file nodes pointing inside them point to the same chunk location in the shared data layer.